 - HAProxy 1.5+

-SNI helps to get the rid from difficulty in sending the required domain name to the browser amid multiple domain names.
-Long ago, organization has to pay for an extra amount for IP address, but with SNI, a single IP address can host multiple SSL certificates with no extra payment of cost.
+SNI helps to get rid of the difficulty in sending the required domain name to the browser amid multiple domain names.
+Long ago, the organization has to pay an extra amount for IP addresses, but with SNI, a single IP address can host multiple SSL certificates with no extra payment of cost.
 The only condition is, your hosting provider should support an SNI technology.

 Related Posts :